chocolatey/docs/input/en-us/usage/getting-started.md

 1. If it was an MSI, then usually you could pass `-ia "INSTALLDIR=""D:\Program Files"""` (for cmd.exe, it's different for PowerShell).
 See [how to pass options/switches](./usage/commands/reference#how-to-pass-options--switches) for specifics on passing quoted values through.
 1. For example, Notepad++ uses the [NSIS](http://nsis.sourceforge.net/Main_Page) (NullSoft Scriptable Install System) installer.
 If we look at the silent options, we see that [/D](http://nsis.sourceforge.net/Docs/Chapter3.html#installerusagecommon) is how we influence the install directory.
 So we would pass `choco install notepadplusplus.install -ia "'/D=E:\SomeDirectory\somebody\npp'"` -note that we are looking at the specific package over the virtual (although you can do the same with notepadplusplus as well).

 Is there a better way?
-Absolutely, see [[ubiquitous install directory switch|FeaturesInstallDirectoryOverride]]!
+Absolutely, see [ubiquitous install directory switch](./features/paid/install-directory-override)!

 ## Terminology

 Software and Package are not terms used interchangeably in the Chocolatey community.
 It's important to understand the distinction between them and how they are related.

 * **Chocolatey** - Windows package manager for software management, can also be considered a framework
 * **Chocolatey.org** - Website that is one stop shop for Chocolatey information and contains a community maintained package repository.
 It is important to understand that Chocolatey and the community feed are not intertwined, they are not the same thing.
-See [[community feed disclaimer|CommunityPackagesDisclaimer]] to get a better understanding.
+See [community feed disclaimer](./general/community-packages-disclaimer) to get a better understanding.
 * **NuGet** - Framework and .NET package manager for software libraries.
 Chocolatey uses the NuGet packaging framework
 * **Package** - See [What are Chocolatey Packages?](#what-are-chocolatey-packages).
 Packages can contain the software they represent and the final location of software may or may not be in the package.
 * **Software** - Software refers to the actual runtime software that a package represents.
 This can be installed to the system through native installers, or come from zip/archive files or just dropping the runtime software right into the package.